Isaak’s current tutoring subjects are listed at the left. You

 The study of the physical world around us and the nature of the interactions between all of the forms of matter and energy in it.

 My bachelor's degree in engineering physics from the University of Alberta helped me develop strong problem-solving skills and an understanding of both classical and modern physics.
-I also have the engineering and philosophical background to be able to support my answer when a student asks "But why do should I care about this?"
+I also have the engineering and philosophical background to be able to support my answer when a student asks "But why should I care about this?"

 Physics-principles are vital for every student because they shape and bound the technologies that shape our world, play critical roles in elements of public and international policy, and cull implausible investment opportunities from consideration.
 It is essential for mankind's success in the future that everyone who votes with their ballot or their dollar to have an understanding of physics principles in order to reason soundly with respect to these issues.